csh3323/vindigo/README.md

 ```

 ## Development setup
-Before you can start contributing to Teleboard, make sure to follow the installation tutorial.
+Before you can start contributing to Vindigo, make sure to follow the installation tutorial.

 ### Run development setup
 A development setup with hot reloading can be started with the following two commands (You may have to run them in separate terminals).